Money saving tips for drivers: how to save on fuel, insurance and other bills during cost of living crisis

 - Make sure your cover meets your use and needs.
 There’s no point in paying for commuting cover if you don’t drive to work, or paying for more miles than you actually drive each year.
 Also check what extras are included in your policy and consider whether you need them all.
 And consider your named drivers.
 Adding an older, more experienced driver can actually reduce premiums but younger drivers are likely to push up costs.

 - Consider a black box policy.
 These telemetry-based policies use a tracker to monitor driver behaviour.
 While it sounds a bit Big Brother, they can help cut costs, especially for young drivers.
+Just read the small print so you know exactly what restrictions you might face before signing up.

 - Most insurers charge more to pay in monthly instalments so, if you can afford to, pay your premium in a single lump sum.